mssch/kismatic/docs/install.md

 Congratulations!
 You've got a Kubernetes cluster.
 Enjoy.

-# Using Your Shiny New Cluster
+# Using Your New Cluster

 The installer automatically configures and deploys [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/) in the cluster.

-Simply use the `kismatic dashboard` command to open the dashboard
+Use the `kismatic dashboard` command to open the dashboard in your browser.

 You may be prompted for credentials, use `admin` for the **User Name** and `%admin_password%` (from your `kismatic-cluster.yaml` file) for the **Password**.

-The installer also generates a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) required for [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/), just follow the instructions provided at the end of the installation to use it.
+The installer also generates a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) required for [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/).
+If you want `kubectl` to automatically use this configuration file for all commands, the file must be placed in `~/.kube/config`.
+Otherwise, you can use the `--kubeconfig` flag to specify the location of the configuration file when using `kubectl`.